Can a Bad Chair Cause Lower Back Pain?

 Get the Seat Height Right

-Getting your seat height right so that your hips and low back get the most healthy position for sitting is, in my opinion, is the best adjustment you can make for improved comfort.
+Getting your seat height right so that your hips and low back get the most healthy position for sitting is, in my opinion, the best adjustment you can make for improved comfort.
 The height adjustment is the primary determinant of the angle in your hip joint during sitting, which impacts the position of your pelvis and the degree of curvature in your lower back, changing your spine’s normal alignment.
-And the height of your chair also affects your back muscles that play a role in posture-related back discomfort.
+And the height of your chair also affects your back muscles which play a role in posture-related back discomfort.

 If you are into super easy and inexpensive alternatives to office chairs, I wrote a fantastic article on how and why you should consider these options for back pain and I encourage you to read it!

 Remember, sitting is the worst thing for your back.
 Furthermore, we spend so much time sitting that we would like to avoid any potential problems.
 So ensure you adjust your seat height correctly.

 You need to establish a hip position that is comfortable and functional when you adjust the chair.
 Many office workers are not interested in fiddling with the controls positioned at the chair seat base.
 Nonetheless, they are there for a reason.
 Understanding how to adjust your chair may reference other workstation improvements you may need to make.
 Saying that here’s all you need to know:

 - Start with feet flat on the ground with legs a should width distance apart.

 - A gas shock control is the simplest method to adjust seat elevation.
 A typical office chair seat height ranges from 40 to 60cm off the floor.

 - If this range is not an option for you, you can easily find the right gas shock based on your height and weight.
 All you will need is a rubber mallet to tap the chair’s base and seat pan to extract your new gas shock.

 - As you sit down, raise your seat as high as possible, ensuring that both feet are firmly planted on the floor.